H.266 Codec: What is Versatile Video Coding (VVC)?

 What is H.266 or Versatile Video Coding (VVC)?

-Versatile Video Coding is one of the emerging video compression standards that is also known as VVC and H.266.
-The VVC codec is a block-based hybrid codec, which makes it highly complex and highly capable.
+VVC Video Coding is one of the emerging video compression standards that is also known as VVC and H.266.
+The VVC video codec is a block-based hybrid codec, which makes it highly complex and highly capable.

 This standard was created by the Joint Video Experts Team (JVET) at ITU.
 This team set out to create a next-generation codec that would support the future of video streaming.